Randolph Scott: Personal life

 Randolph Scott married twice.
-In 1936, he became the second husband of heiress Marion duPont, daughter of William du Pont Sr., and great-granddaughter of Éleuthère Irénée du Pont de Nemours, the founder of E. I. du Pont de Nemours and Company.
+In 1936 he became the second husband of heiress Marion duPont, daughter of William du Pont Sr., and great-granddaughter of Éleuthère Irénée du Pont de Nemours, the founder of E. I. du Pont de Nemours and Company.
 Marion had previously married George Somerville, with Scott serving as best man at the wedding.
 The Scotts' marriage ended in divorce three years later.
 The union produced no children.
 Though divorced, she kept his last name nearly five decades until her death in 1983.

-In 1944, Scott married the actress Patricia Stillman, who was 21 years his junior.
-In 1950, they adopted two children, Sandra and Christopher.
+In 1944 Scott married the actress Patricia Stillman, who was 21 years his junior.
+In 1950 they adopted two children, Sandra and Christopher.

-Although Scott achieved fame as a motion picture actor, he managed to stay fairly low profile with his private life.
+Although Scott achieved fame as a motion picture actor, he managed to keep a fairly low profile with his private life.
 Offscreen he was a good friend of Fred Astaire and Cary Grant.
 He met Grant on the set of Hot Saturday (1932), and shortly afterwards, they moved in together and shared a beach house in Malibu that became known as "Bachelor Hall".
-It is widely rumored, on scant circumstantial evidence, that the two were in a romantic relationship at the time.
-Both men and their wives and families have repeatedly denied these rumors.
-However, Richard Blackwell, then an actor at RKO, and photographer Jerome Zerbe who shot a series of publicity photographs of the couple in their home, both claimed to have slept with the pair; Blackwell writing in his autobiography that Grant and Scott "were deeply, madly in love, their devotion was complete."
-In 1944, Scott and Grant stopped living together, but they remained close friends for the rest of their lives.
+They lived together off and on for 12 years; whether the relationship was romantic is a matter of biographical dispute.
+In 1944 Scott and Grant stopped living together, but they remained close for the rest of their lives.